-Storing and sharing documents is a major issue.. isn’t it?
-Specially when you have large document or files (audio) that you would love to share with your friends but cannot.
-I wanted to list some suggestions that I feel are effective and cost effective.
+Storing and sharing documents is a major issue, isn’t it?
+Especially when you have large document or files (audio) that you would love to share with your friends but cannot.
+I wanted to list some suggestions that I feel are effective and cost-effective, so if you aren’t already using one of them or software like FilecenterDMS, they might be useful for you and your business!

 Bluehost site: Now many people want to host files or backup their files.
 No one really provides “Unlimited Storage”.
 But here is a site host that provides it for very cheap – Bluehost.
 If you want to host a site then this is a great place, since it not only cheap ($6.95/month) but it also offers one of the best hosting features.
 For example: